Homepage

 The tallest hotel in Havana confirms that the "blockade" is only for ordinary Cubans

-Without Venezuelan oil and under pressure from Trump, Cuba faces its most fragile moment
+Without Venezuelan oil and under pressure from Trump, Cuba is facing its most fragile moment

-The U.S. begins to impose a new tax on remittances: Here’s what you need to know
+The U.S. begins to charge a new tax on remittances: Here's what you need to know

 Miami-Dade authorities are calling for an investigation into another company with alleged ties to the Cuban regime